 Louise Lovely.
 Interview with Ina Bertrand.
 Transcript.
 Hobart, Tasmania, 23 November 1978.
 National Film and Sound Archive of Australia.

 Fragment.
 Catalogued: “Short fiction segment, Western, US, c.
-1914, Dan Carlyle wanted for bank robbery; other segment” (item no. 67201).
-Cas.: Louise Lovely, si, b&w, seven minutes, 13 seconds.
-Archive: National Film and Sound Archive of Australia [AUC].
+1914, Dan Carlyle wanted for bank robbery; other segment” (item no. 67201), cas.: Louise Lovely, si, b&w, approx. 7 min.
+Archive: National Film and Sound Archive of Australia.

 Jewelled Nights.
-Dir.: Wilton Welch, possible co-director, Louise Lovely; sc.: Wilton Welch, Louise Lovely (Louise Lovely Productions Australia 1926) Cas.: Louise Lovely, si, b&w, six minutes of 10,000 feet.
-Archive: National Film and Sound Archive of Australia [AUC].
+Dir.: Wilton Welch, possible co-director, Louise Lovely; sc.: Wilton Welch, Louise Lovely (Louise Lovely Productions Australia 1926) cas.: Louise Lovely, Gordon Collingridge, Godfrey Cass, si, b&w, 6 minutes of 10,000 feet.
+Archive: National Film and Sound Archive of Australia.

 B. Filmography: Non-Extant Film Titles: